MartinPuda/raytracing/README.md

 Run `(-main)` (30 samples per pixel) or `(-main :samples 10)` for different number of samples.

-Rendering can take some time, see output for informations about progress.
+Rendering can take some time.

 ## License